UKGovernmentBEIS/CCA/uk-cca-app-web/README.md

 is an Angular implementation of the [GDS components](https://design-system.service.gov.uk/components/) and can be found [here](projects/govuk-components/).
 It is an application agnostic approach, clean of business-specific implementations.
-Any custom components based on GDS are built on top of the `govuk-components` library and the `govuk-frontend` library's CSS, and usually placed in the main application's `SharedModule`.
+Any custom components based on GDS are built on top of the `govuk-components` library and the `govuk-frontend` library's CSS.

 ### The `cca-api` library